binaryphile/binaryphile.com/posts/bitcoin-resources.md

 over the Bitcoin network.
 You own and pay with bitcoin.
 You use the Bitcoin network and providers typically supply Bitcoin services.

 Plural or singular?
-You can refer to it as either bitcoins or bitcoin, even when you're talking about sums greater than 2 bitcoin.
-It's up to you.
+Nothing says newb to me like hearing "bitcoins".
+That's just me though.
+While the community seems to prefer using the singular all the time, you do hear people talk about "bitcoins" periodically, especially when they are talking to someone who doesn't know anything about the subject.
+Don't feel bad about calling them bitcoins if you want though, it's up to you.
 I prefer the singular.

 Generally I list things here in the order which I recommend them, but investigate your options and decide for yourself which suit you.